+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 A fair value measurement of a non-financial asset takes into account a market participant's ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in the highest and best use.

 The Group use valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximizing the use of relevant observable inputs and minimizing the use unobservable inputs.

-Management assessed the fair value of cash and cash equivalents, sales receivables, other financial assets, purchase liabilities and other current liabilities as similar to carrying amounts.
-Because the maturity of these instruments is short-term.
+Management assessed the fair value of cash and cash equivalents, trade receivables, other financial assets, trade payables and other current liabilities as similar to carrying amounts because the maturity of these instruments is short-term.

 The fair values of the Group's interest-bearing borrowings and loans are determined by using the DCF method using discount rate that reflects the issuer's borrowing rate as of the end of the reporting period.
-The own non-performance risk as of December 31, 2021 was assessed to be insignificant.
+The Group assesses that non-performance risk as of December 31, 2022 is insignificant.